Advance drug discovery and development for neurodegenerative diseases

 The Brain-Chip: As close to an in vivo human brain study as you can get

-Whether you’re looking to more accurately assess BBB penetration, investigate mechanisms of neuroinflammation, or evaluate drug efficacy, you can improve the human relevance of your research with the Brain-Chip.
+Whether you’re looking to more accurately assess barrier penetration, investigate mechanisms of neuroinflammation, or evaluate drug efficacy, you can improve the human relevance of your research with the Brain-Chip.

 Study the human neurovascular unit in a single model